Imperial phase

+The imperial phase is the period in which a musician is regarded to be at their commercial and creative peak.

+Origins

-The imperial phase is the period in which a musical artist is regarded to be at their commercial and creative peak simultaneously.
-The phrase was coined by Neil Tennant of the Pet Shop Boys to describe the group's feelings on their career circa "Domino Dancing" (1988).
+The phrase was coined by Neil Tennant of the Pet Shop Boys to describe their feelings on their career circa "Domino Dancing" (1988).
+It has since been applied by pop music critics and fans.
+For example, the Uncut journalist Michael Bonner identified 1973–1979 as Pink Floyd's imperial phase.

-Usage

-"Imperial phase" has been applied by pop music critics and fans to the creative output of artists.
 While its original usage implied that an imperial phase was a one-time occurrence for a single artist, artists have been referred to as having multiple imperial phases.
 The term may also be applied to non-musical entities, such as film studios.

+Criteria

-Critic Tom Ewing described three criteria for defining an artist's imperial phase: "command, permission, and self-definition".
-He defined "command" as an artist's ability to push the boundaries of their medium in a way that produces lasting change.
-"Permission" is the public's goodwill toward and interest in the artist's work.
-Finally, "self-definition" is the concept that the imperial phase defines the rest of the artist's career; future works will be compared to those from the imperial phase.
+The Pitchfork critic Tom Ewing described three criteria for defining an artist's imperial phase: "command, permission, and self-definition".
+He defined "command" as the ability to push the boundaries of their medium in a way that produces lasting change; "permission" is the public's goodwill toward and interest in the artist's work; "self-definition" is the concept that the imperial phase defines the rest of the artist's career, and that future works will be compared to those from the imperial phase.